Nicholas Thompson (editor)

-Nicholas Thompson (born 1975) is an American technology journalist and media executive.
-In February 2021, he became Chief Executive Officer of The Atlantic.
-Thompson was selected in part for his editorial experience, which includes stints as the editor-in-chief of Wired and as the editor of Newyorker.com.
-He was responsible for instituting digital paywalls at both The New Yorker and Wired; at Wired, digital subscriptions increased almost 300 percent in the paywall's first year.
-While at The New Yorker, Thompson co-founded Atavist, which sold to Automattic in 2018, and in 2009, he published his first book, The Hawk and the Dove: Paul Nitze, George Kennan, and the History of the Cold War, a biography of George Kennan and Thompson's maternal grandfather, Paul Nitze.
-Thompson's assorted writing includes features on Facebook's scandals, his own friendship with Stalin's daughter, an unidentified hiker, and his marathon running.
+Nicholas Thompson (born 1975) is an American technology journalist, author, and media executive.
+He has been the chief executive officer of the American magazine The Atlantic since February 2021.
+Thompson previously worked as editor-in-chief of Wired and The New Yorker’s website.

-In addition to his work at The Atlantic, Thompson is a contributor for CBS News and regularly appears on CBS This Morning and CBSN.
-In 2021, he set the American record in the 50k for men aged 40–45.
+He is the author of two non-fiction books, is a contributor for CBS News, and regularly appears on CBS This Morning and CBSN.

 Early life and education

-Thompson grew up in Chestnut Hill, Massachusetts and went to high school at Phillips Academy, Andover.
-He then attended Stanford University, where he wrote for the Stanford Daily and founded a student newspaper, The Thinker.
-He graduated Phi Beta Kappa in 1997 with honors and with degrees in Earth Systems, Political Science, and Economics, and in 1996, he was awarded a Harry S. Truman Scholarship.
-Upon receiving the scholarship, Thompson stressed his interest in "help[ing] create links between environmentalists and businesspeople."
+Thompson is the son of W. Scott Thompson and Nina Nitze.
+His father was a former professor of Southeast Asian studies and a member of both the Ford and Reagan presidential administrations.
+Thompson grew up in Chestnut Hill, Massachusetts and went to high school at Phillips Academy in Andover.

+He attended Stanford University where he wrote for the Stanford Daily and founded a student newspaper, The Thinker.
+In 1996, he was awarded a Harry S. Truman Scholarship.
+Upon receiving the scholarship, Thompson said that his interest was in "help[ing] create links between environmentalists and businesspeople."
+Thompson graduated Phi Beta Kappa in 1997 with honors and with degrees in Earth Systems, Political Science, and Economics.

 Career

 After college, Thompson briefly worked at CBS as an associate producer before being fired on his first day, as someone believed he was too inexperienced.
-Without other plans, he traveled to Africa, where he was kidnapped in Morocco by drug dealers “immediately upon landing.”
+Without other plans, he traveled to Africa, where he was kidnapped in Morocco by drug dealers immediately upon landing.
 The daylong experience led Thompson to publish his first professional story, a piece in The Washington Post titled "Continental Drift."

 When he came back to the U.S., Thompson worked as a freelance journalist and as a street musician in New York City, frequently performing on the 14th Street L train platform at Sixth Avenue.
 He was then hired at Penguin Computing, a Linux hardware company in San Francisco, but he made the transition back to journalism when he was hired as an editor of the Washington Monthly in 1999.
-During two years Thompson worked at Washington Monthly under Charles Peters and Paul Glastris, his most prominent story was a piece that exposed fraud in the U.S. News & World Report college rankings.
-Following another stint as a freelance reporter in Africa, he was hired as a senior editor at Legal Affairs.
+Thompson worked at Washington Monthly for two years, One of his most prominent stores was a piece that exposed fraud in the U.S. News & World Report college rankings.
+Following another stint as a freelance reporter in Africa, Thompson was hired as a senior editor at Legal Affairs.